jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-15-checkpoint.md

 #### Section I. "Of the different Methods of calculating Simple Quantities."
 Chapter 15.
 "Of Cube Roots, and of Irrational Numbers resulting from them."

-158. As we can, in the manner already explained, find the cube of a given number, so, when a number is proposed, we may also reciprocally find a number, which, multiplied twice by itself, will produce that number.
-The number here sought is called, with relation to the other, the cube root ; so that the cube root of a given number is the number whose cube is equal to that given number.
+**158.** As we can, in the manner already explained, find the cube of a given number, so, when a number is proposed, we may also reciprocally find a number, which, multiplied twice by itself, will produce that number.
+The number here sought is called, with relation to the other, the **cube root**; so that the cube root of a given number is the number whose cube is equal to that given number.

-159. It is easy therefore to determine the cube root, when the number proposed is a real cube, such as in the examples in the last chapter ; for we easily perceive that the cube root of 1 is 1 ; that of 8 is 2 ; that of 27 is 3 ; that of 64 is 4^ and so on.
-And, in the same manner, the cube root of —27 is -3 ; and that ol' - 125 is - 5.
+**159.** It is easy therefore to determine the cube root, when the number proposed is a real cube, such as in the examples in the last chapter; for we easily perceive that the cube root of 1 is 1 ; that of 8 is 2; that of 27 is 3; that of 64 is 4, and so on.
+And, in the same manner, the cube root of -27 is -3; and that of -125 is -5.

 Farther, if the proposed number be a fraction, as ^Vj *'^^ cube root of it must be |; and that of //^ is |.
 Lastly, the cube root of a mixed number, such as ^l^ must be i, or 1|; because 2;4 is equal to f j.

 160. But if the proposed number be not a cube, its cube root cannot be expressed either in integers, or in fractional numbers.
 For example, 43 is not a cubic number; therel()re it is impossible to assign any number, either integer or